avinregmi/Panini_Tutorial/README.md

         else:
             value.append('Versicolour')

-    #Return the predicted value back to the user.
+    # 4. Return the predicted value back to the user.
     return value

 #You can have more helper methods and classes if you want.